llfbandit/dio_cache_interceptor/dio_cache_interceptor/README.md

   // A default store is required for interceptor.
   store: MemCacheStore(),

-  // All subsequent fields are optional.
+  // All subsequent fields are optional to get a standard behaviour.

   // Default.
   policy: CachePolicy.request,
-  // Returns a cached response on error but for statuses 401 & 403.
+  // Returns a cached response on error for given status codes.
+  // Defaults to `[]`.
+  hitCacheOnErrorCodes: [500],
-  // Also allows to return a cached response on network errors (e.g. offline usage).
+  // Allows to return a cached response on network errors (e.g. offline usage).
-  // Defaults to [null].
+  // Defaults to `false`.
-  hitCacheOnErrorExcept: [401, 403],
+  hitCacheOnNetworkFailure: true,
   // Overrides any HTTP directive to delete entry past this duration.
   // Useful only when origin server has no cache config or custom behaviour is desired.
-  // Defaults to [null].
+  // Defaults to `null`.
   maxStale: const Duration(days: 7),
   // Default.
 Allows 3 cache sets and ease cleanup.
   priority: CachePriority.normal,